Self-sovereign identity: a simple and safe digital life

 Working together on SSI technology

-At TNO, we’re working on several projects that focus on SSI technology.
-We’re studying how SSI can be made ready for use.
-Together with other parties, we're developing use cases into proofs of concept.
-And in the Techruption programme, we’re working with banks, the Chamber of Commerce, pension providers, and health insurers to make their customer processes more efficient and customer-friendly.
+At TNO, we are conducting several projects on SSI.
+We are investigating how SSI can be prepared for use.
+Together with other parties we develop 'use cases' to 'proofs of concept'.
+In national and European contexts TNO is contributing to the creation of the European Digital Identity wallet infrastructure and the associated international standards.
+And in the Techruption program we are working with banks, the Chamber of Commerce, pension providers and health insurers to make their customer processes more efficient and customer-friendly.
+Want to know more?
+Then get in touch with us.

 Looking for an expert?View all experts